RamanakumarB/Reestar-website/README.md

 ## Getting Started

 To view the website:
-Feel free to explore the website [[here](Feel free to explore the website [[here](https://ramanakumarb.github.io/portfolio---simple-website/index.html)] and reach out to me for any feedback or suggestions.)] and reach out to me for any feedback or suggestions.
+Feel free to explore the website [[here](https://ramanakumarb.github.io/Reestar-website/)] and reach out to me for any feedback or suggestions.